digital-asset/daml/daml-lf/spec/daml-lf-1.rst

   Returns string such as.

-* ``TEXT_FROM_CODE_POINTS``: 'Text' → 'List' 'Int64'
+* ``TEXT_TO_CODE_POINTS``: 'Text' → 'List' 'Int64'

-  Returns the list of the Unicode `codepoint
+  Returns the list of the Unicode `codepoints
   <https://en.wikipedia.org/wiki/Code_point>`_ of the input
-  string represented as integer.
+  string represented as integers.

   [*Available in versions >= 1.6*]

-* ``TEXT_TO_CODE_POINTS``: 'List' 'Int64' → 'Text'
+* ``TEXT_FROM_CODE_POINTS``: 'List' 'Int64' → 'Text'

-  Given a list of integer representation of Unicode codepoint, return the string built from those codepoint.
+  Given a list of integer representations of Unicode codepoints, return the string built from those codepoints.
 Throws an error if one of the elements of the input list is not in the range from `0x000000` to `0x00D7FF` or in the range from `0x00DFFF` to `0x10FFFF` (bounds included).